JonasLeiteProgramador/JonasLeiteProgramador/README.md

 - 🔭 I'm currently learning new things, and I cursing full stack programming on Programadores do Amanhã

-- 🌱 I'm currently learning Node.
+- 🌱 I'm currently learning React.

 - 👯 I am looking to collaborate on research and teaching projects for companies.